 If that muscle growth is what you’re after, then the Rogue USA belt is simply too good to ignore.

-2. Best for Deadlifts: Dark Iron Fitness
+2 - Dark Iron Fitness

 According to four-time World’s Strongest Man champion Jon Pall Sigmarsson, "There is no reason to be alive if you can't do the deadlift!"

 Deadlift is one of the oldest known forms of weightlifting but many believe it also puts the greatest stress on the back and abdomen.

 The Dark Iron Fitness belt is a solid leather weightlifting belt that holds you fast when stresses are at their worst.

 It’s 4 inches wide all the way around and features a robust double-prong metal buckle.

 The belt is fashioned from buffalo hide leather which impressed our test group with its comfortable, supple feel.

 - The 4-inch width provides optimal lumbar support.